 While most of the kale varieties a gardener is likely to encounter will be biennials, there are some types that are actually perennials.
 Here are a few of them:

 Named after a French naturalist, ‘Daubenton’ is a short-lived perennial variety that doesn’t go to seed – instead it is propagated through cuttings.
 It is a cultivated variety that’s not found growing wild.

-Living for 5-6 years, ‘Daubenton’ is perennial in USDA Hardiness Zones 6-9, and hardy down to 10°F.
+Living for five to six years, ‘Daubenton’ is perennial in USDA Hardiness Zones 6 to 9, and hardy down to 10°F.

 When the plant starts to near the end of its life, a root cutting can be taken from it to start a new plant, so you can keep this variety growing in your garden for as long as you keep propagating it.